This subject about earning backlinks always reminds me of a good quote I heard years back, I never forgot it:

 We cannot over state this concept enough: the point is not to manipulate people into doing favors for you.
 The point is to build, grow, and nurture valuable relationships.

-At the end of the day, we hope these relationships will help build upon a link network.
+At the end of the day, we hope these relationships will help build upon a network for backlinks.
 However, you never know exactly what will come of your relationships.
 One thing is for certain: good relationships are more valuable than any fancy tool or link building scheme out there.
 Relationships can be molded and built upon.
 Who knows exactly what great things could grow from the creative energy being harvested?

 The sky is the limit, and when smart people come together, beautiful work is created.